opensciencegrid/StashCache/docs/admin/configure-origin.md

 Packages installed: `stashcache-daemon fetch-crl stashcache-origin-server`

 The following section describes required configuration to have a functional StashCache Origin (not cache server!).
-StashCache Origin package `stashcache-cache-origin` needs to be manually configured from pre-existing xrootd configuration.
+StashCache Origin package `stashcache-cache-origin` needs to be manually configured from pre-existing XRootD configuration.

 ## Origin server
 The origin server connects only to a redirector (not directly to cache server), thus minimal xrootd configuration is required. `StashCache-daemon` package provides default configuration file `/etc/xrootd/xrootd-stashcache-origin-server.cfg`.
 Example of the configuration of origin server is as follows: